cisagov/LME/testing/tests/README.md

 Python Development environment option, you will have to make a `.vscode/launch.json` in the root of your environment.
 This folder isn't checked into the repo so it has to be manually created.
-The easy way to create this file is to click on the play button (triangle) with the little bug on it in your VSCode activity bar.
+To create this file, click on the play button (triangle) with the little bug on it in your VSCode activity bar.
 There will be a link there to "create a launch.json file".
 Click on that link and select "Python Debugger"->"Python File".
 This will create a file and open it.
 Replace its contents with the below code to run the `api_tests` in `testing/tests/api_tests`.